charankumar9999/web-project/README.md

-NeuroVerse – The Future of AI Civilization

-NeuroVerse is a futuristic single-page website built using only HTML5 and CSS3.
-The project features cyberpunk-inspired UI, neon glow effects, glassmorphism, advanced animations, 3D hover effects, and immersive sci-fi visuals.
+Grand Horizon Hotel Management System

+it is a modern and responsive hotel website built using HTML5 and CSS3.
+It provides a luxurious 5-star hotel experience through features such as room booking, hotel services, analytics dashboard, customer reviews, gallery, pricing plans, staff information, FAQ section, and contact form.
+The project demonstrates advanced front-end web design skills with a professional, elegant, and user-friendly interface